Srikath-hub/Ecommerce-Sales-Analysis/README.md

-# 🛍️ E-commerce Sales Dashboard 📊
+# 🛍️ E-commerce Sales Analysis
 ## 🎯 Project Objective

 To analyze e-commerce sales data using Microsoft Excel and build an interactive dashboard that displays key metrics such as total sales, best-selling products, category-wise performance, and customer demographics.
 This project demonstrates essential data analysis and visualization skills for entry-level data analysts.